russmckendrick/records/content/albums/argus-8668871/index.md

 styles: ["Hard Rock", "Classic Rock"]
 ---

 Argus is the third album by the British rock band Wishbone Ash, released on 28 April 1972.
-It is their most commercially and critically successful album.
-It peaked at No. 3 in the UK Albums Chart.
+It is their most commercially and critically successful album, peaking at No. 3 in the UK Albums Chart.